yoonmikim/Questions-that-I-was-asked-in-Interviews/README.md

 * Perform some calculations involving dates and money to generate an invoice
  + Parsing dates and times
  - Handling floating-point numbers, especially around addition, multiplication, and rounding

+* Memorizing quiz game CLI with Countries and Cities

+ ### HTML & CSS
+* What is HTML / CSS
+* How do you make a table with 3 different sections ?
+*